 1 Take the required orientation course before placing an application

 2 Know the program fees

 3 Learn the application process

 Is the Dedicated Hunter program a good fit for you and your schedule?
 There's an easy way to find out.
 Just take the free online orientation course.
 We've designed this orientation course to help you become familiar with the Dedicated Hunter program and see if it is right for you.

 Everyone who applies to be in the program must take this course.
 You can finish it in less than 20 minutes.
-The course will teach you about the following topics:

 If you have questions about the orientation course or the application process, please contact us.
 Please don't wait until the drawing application deadline — 11 p.m. on March 6, 2014 — to take the course, or you may not have time to submit your application.

 When you apply to join the Dedicated Hunter program, you'll be charged a nonrefundable $10 application fee.
 If you are successful in the drawing, you will be charged one of the following fees:

 The program fee includes your certificate of registration and your annual deer permit fees for all three years.
 Fee also includes a $5 fee for the Predator Control Program.

 Each year, the number of openings in the Dedicated Hunter program will vary from unit to unit.
 The DWR will hold a drawing to fill those spots.
 A maximum of 15 percent of the permits for each unit can be given to Dedicated Hunter applicants.